jdlib/JDBX/UserGuide.md

 JDBX - as JDBC - differentiates between

-1. Running SQL queries, returning results
+1. Running a SQL query command (SELECT), returning a result
-2. Running SQL UPDATE, DELETE, INSERT commands or DDL commands, returning update counts and automatically generated keys
+2. Running a SQL update command (INSERT, UPDATE, DELETE or DDL command or other non SELECT commands), returning an update count and updated column values
-3. Running SQL commands which can return multiple results
+3. Running a SQL command whose result type is unknown or which can return multiple query and/or update results
 4. Running SQL commands in a batch
-5. Calling stored procedures
+5. Calling stored procedures, returning values of OUT parameters and/or query results.

-`StaticStmt` and `PrepStmt` can run SQL or DDL commands (1-4), `CallStmt` can call stored procedures (5).
+`StaticStmt` and `PrepStmt` can be used running commands as described in (1-4), `CallStmt` can call stored procedures (5).

 ### <a name="stmts-create"></a>2.2 Create and close statements